On the Art of Military Leadership: Content

 Written during Subianto’s term as Minister of Defense, the work is structured in two volumes.

 The first volume presents portraits of influential military figures and formative personalities who inspired Subianto during his career—comrades, superiors, and Indonesian national heroes such as Kertanegara, Gajah Mada, Prince Diponegoro, Sukarno, and General Sudirman.
 Subianto recounts his own military experiences, from his early days as a lieutenant to leading special forces units and eventually serving as defense minister.
 The chapters also reveal lesser-known episodes from Indonesian military history.

-The second volume offers a comparative analysis of prominent leaders across different eras and cultures, including Julius Caesar, Alexander the Great, Sunzi, Salahuddin al-Ayyubi, Dschingis Khan, Toyotomi Hideyoshi, Simón Bolívar, Zhu De, Emiliano Zapata, Võ Nguyên Giáp, George Washington, Nelson Mandela, and Russian and Soviet commanders such as Mikhail Kutuzov, Georgy Zhukov, and Konstantin Rokossovsky.
+The second volume offers a comparative analysis of prominent leaders across different eras and cultures, including Julius Caesar, Alexander the Great, Sunzi, Salahuddin al-Ayyubi, Genghis Khan, Toyotomi Hideyoshi, Simón Bolívar, Zhu De, Emiliano Zapata, Võ Nguyên Giáp, George Washington, Nelson Mandela, and Russian and Soviet commanders such as Mikhail Kutuzov, Georgy Zhukov, and Konstantin Rokossovsky.
 Subianto examines leadership principles, character traits, and moral attitudes that, in his view, legitimize military authority.
 The book also reflects on flawed and destructive models of leadership.

 About the Chinese military strategist Marshal Zhu De (1886–1976) it was said, for example (in English translation):What I admire most about Zhu is his contribution to guerrilla warfare theory.
 Although Mao often receives more praise for this, it was actually Zhu who had the military education and experience needed to conduct guerrilla warfare.
 It was this background that Zhu used to lead the CCP’s unconventional war.
 The strategy implemented by Zhu inspired and was followed by dozens of guerrilla movements from the second half of the 20th century to the present.